 Despite its popularity, security is still a core problem for the Android platform.
 This is primarily down to the Google Play store being a infiltrated with apps containing malware malware, but isn't the only cause.

 Most recently, Bluebox Security discovered a "Master Key" flaw, which means that 99 per cent of devices vulnerable (900 million) can be hacked.
 A patch is being rolled out as we speak, it's another major sign that Google needs to do more to ensure its devices are safer.

-We’ve already got the ability to toggle between silent and flight mode, but enhanced profiles which can be customised to alter the performance levels of the device will be invaluable as they can help to save battery life or boost CPU speeds for complex tasks .
+11. Performance profiles We've already got the ability to toggle between silent and flight mode, but enhanced profiles which can be customised to alter the performance levels of the device will be invaluable as they can help to save battery life or boost CPU speeds for complex tasks .

 OEMs such as Motorola and Samsung already offer users things such as Blocking Mode and Smart Actions, respectively.
 We would like to see Google step up and offer a variety of modes built into Android, especially for its Nexus range.
 These will allow the user to save battery overnight, turn up performance when carrying using the device for gaming/multimedia and settings for in between.